levandyck/levandyck.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2024-05-13 12:00:00-0000
+date: 2024-07-01 12:00:00-0000
 inline: true
 related_posts: false
 ---

-I'm very much looking forward to presenting [our latest findings](https://2024.ccneuro.org/pdf/124_Paper_authored_ManuscriptAuthored.pdf) and exchanging ideas with the NeuroAI community at CCN in Boston soon :us:
+I gave a talk at the SFB workshop "Categorization in Perception and Action: Minds, Models, Mechanisms" at Rauischholzhausen Castle